learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Training the Model

-Ok, now for the resource intensive part: time to train our model!
-Note that this is where we also introduce the validation data to the model.
+Ok, now for the resource intensive part: time to train your model!
+Note that this is where you also introduce the validation data to the model.

 ```python